 As of February 1, 2023, the Department of State maintains 3,633,621 business records with over 920,083 entities in good standing status.
-In considering proposed changes to current law that could modify the agency's current role, the Working Group considered increased costs, both actual dollar and time, to stakeholders.
+In considering proposed changes to existing law that could modify the agency's current role, the Working Group considered increased costs, both actual dollars and time, to stakeholders.
 There are 813,512 entities with delinquent status.

-- 4. Using existing laws and tools where possible: Connected to the issues #2 and #3 above is whether the Department of State, law enforcement, business owners, and other stakeholders can make better use of existing tools and options. - 5.
-Estimating the effect of the Corporate Transparency Act: The possible effect, if any, of the federal Corporate Transparency Act ("CTA)," 31 U.S.C. § 5336, on fraudulent filings is not fully known.
+4. Using existing laws and tools where possible: Connected to the issues #2 and #3 above is whether the Department of State, law enforcement, business owners, and other stakeholders can make better use of existing tools and options.

+- 5. Estimating the effect of the Corporate Transparency Act: The possible effect, if any, of the federal Corporate Transparency Act ("CTA)," 31 U.S.C. § 5336, on fraudulent filings is not fully known.
 In enacting the CTA in 2021, Congress intended to deter and decrease the formation and use of shell companies and other small entities engaging in money laundering and other illegal activities.
 The CTA requires a business entity, unless specifically exempted, to file information concerning the entity's actual "beneficial owners" with the U.S. Department of Treasury's Financial Crimes Enforcement Network ("FinCEN").
 The United States may impose civil penalties of up to \$500 for every day the violation continues and criminal fines up to \$10,000 and/or imprisonment for up to two years.
 The CTA and its accompanying CFR regulations takes effect on January 1, 2024.

-6. Understanding the role of other stakeholders: In discussing and developing proposals, the Working Group discussed the degree to which proposed changes to Colorado law, including changes affecting the Department of State's operation and the online business filing system, could effectively remedy the larger business identity theft problem.
+The CTA may have no effect on illicit shell companies_whose filings contain entirely false information and whose beneficial owners often reside in foreign countries.
+Due to this, the CTA may unintentionally increase the number of illicit shells being formed in states which, like Colorado, do not attempt to verify the accuracy of information submitted during entity creation to ensure a liable party can be located within the United States. - 6.
+Understanding the role of other stakeholders: In discussing and developing proposals, the Working Group discussed the degree to which proposed changes to Colorado law, including changes affecting the Department of State's operation and the online business filing system, could effectively remedy the larger business identity theft problem.
 Several Working Group members emphasized the need for stakeholders in other sectors, e.g., financial institutions that issue loans to businesses and commercial registered agents, to shore up their due diligence procedures.